- General Information

 Step 1: Verify that your foreign corporation is registered in Utah

-Step 2: Contact the Tax Commission to request Tax Clearance Application
+Step 2: Contact the Department of Commerce to submit a Withdrawal Application

 NOTE: When calling, please have your Federal Employer Identification Number (FEIN) and your Utah Entity Number.
 The Utah Entity Number can be found on the Utah Department of Commerce website or by calling the Utah Department of Commerce at 801-530-4849.